 Fill and Stitch the Tooth Pillow

-Stuff the pillow, pushing stuffing into the tooth roots and the crown of the tooth first.
-Then filling the entire pillow until it is the firmness that you desire.
+Stuff the pillow, pushing the stuffing into the tooth roots and the crown of the tooth first, then fill the entire pillow until it is the firmness that you desire.

 For a smooth and even filling, add the stuffing in small pieces.